 Bibury

-Bibury’s Arlington Row — a terrace of 14th-century weavers’ cottages reflected in the River Coln — is perhaps the most photographed scene in the English countryside.
+Bibury’s Arlington Row — a terrace of stone cottages built around 1380 as a wool store and converted into weavers’ homes in the 17th century, reflected in the River Coln — is perhaps the most photographed scene in the English countryside.
 William Morris called it “the most beautiful village in England,” and it’s hard to argue.
 The village is tiny and gets extremely crowded in summer — arrive before 9am or visit in autumn to experience it without the coach tour crowds.
 Bibury Trout Farm, immediately adjacent, is one of the oldest commercial trout farms in England and genuinely interesting to walk around, particularly for children.

 Bourton-on-the-Water